wainwrightmark/word_salad/tasks.md

 - Additional buttons in Non-Level
 - social images etc
 - Save incomplete levels
-- IF ABCD is selected, clicking B should change path to AB, not ABC
 - pressing menu burger should close menu

 - Check letter color (white or black) when line disappears